inclusive-design/big-idea-feedback-post-plugin/README.md

 This plugin enables visitors to a Wordpress site the ability to submit feedback to any registered user with the `Feedback Subscriber` role.
 Visitors do not need to register to submit feedback.

-This creates a very easy way for visitors to give their input, however could create a vector for spam and other unwanted content.
-Currently the submission form is secured with a configurable, screen-reader accessible security question.
+This creates a very easy way for visitors to give their input, however could create a way for spam and other unwanted content.
+Currently the submission form is secured with some validation techniques, and with a configurable, screen-reader accessible security question.

 ## Who Can See Visitor Submitted Feedback?